rc-li/GameHolics/README.md

 #### Enemy
 1. reduce HP when shooted by *damage bullet*
 2. slow down when shooted by *slowdown bullet*
-3. healthbar
+3. healthBar
-4. there are two types of enemies right now, we could customize enemy's HP, Speed, and Value.
+4. there are two types of enemies right now, we could customize the enemy's HP, Speed, and Value

 #### Tower & Bullet
 1. customize shooting range.
-If enemy enters this range circle，tower starts to shoot automatically.
-If enemy leaves this range circle，tower stops shooting.
+If an enemy enters this range circle，the tower starts to shoot automatically.
+If the enemy leaves this range circle，the tower stops shooting.
-2. automatically catch the nearest enemy and shoot it.
+2. automatically catch the nearest enemy and shoot it
 3. there are two types of Tower & Bullet, one is *damage* tower and the other is *damage plus slowdown* tower

 #### Player System